RefresherTowel/docs/pulse/usage.md

 ### 1. You must flush the queue yourself

 Pulse does not automatically flush queued events.
-If you use `PulsePost`, you **must** call `PulseFlushQueue` somewhere each frame (usually in a central controller object).
+If you use `PulsePost`, you **must** call `PulseFlushQueue` somewhere (usually each frame from a central controller object).

 If you never call `PulsePost`, you can ignore the queue entirely.